Programie/BorgHelper/README.md

 The repository configuration should have at least a `repository` property specifying the location of that repository.
 But you might also specify `passphrase` to define the passphrase of that repository as well as `ssh_key` to define the location of your SSH key if using SSH for the repository.

-If your borg binary is not in the default search paths, you might specify the path to it using the `borg-binary` property.
+If your borg binary is not in the default search paths, you might specify the path to it using the `borg_binary` property.

 ## Requirements